guiyom-e/kumo-articles/blog-posts/six-guidelines-for-risk-less-data-migrations/six-guidelines-for-risk-less-data-migrations.md

 canonical_url:
 ---

-> *“The majority of project issues I have seen come from databases, whatever is the technology”*
+> *“The majority of project issues I have seen come from databases, whatever is the technology”* said one day one my experienced engineering manager...

-This is why I have been built 6 guidelines I try to follow when modifying data on tech projects.
-They are especially helpful when working with databases like DynamoDB with few structuring tools.
+This is why I have built 6 guidelines I try to follow when modifying data on tech projects.
+They are especially helpful when working with databases like DynamoDB with few tooling (no ORM, etc.).

 > **Data is key in business… and it is where it often fails.**

 Almost every app has a **database** with more or less structured data.
 These data items may evolve during app development, with the addition of new fields, changes to field structure, data updates, or removal of fields.
 These evolutions, often referred to as **migrations**, are critical as they enable the app to evolve but can also introduce bugs if not executed properly.
-A data migration **plan** is a perfect tool to mitigate the risks of these operations, as it avoids common pitfalls and ensure reliability.
+A data migration **plan** is a perfect tool to mitigate the risks of these operations, as it avoids common pitfalls and ensures reliability.

 ## 📋️ First thing: have a migration protocol defined

 ### Define a protocol to follow in advance

-- What is the **RACI** ? (**Who** is responsible, who is informed, etc. ?)
+- Define **who** is responsible of what.
+You can use a responsibility matrix ([**RACI**](https://en.wikipedia.org/wiki/Responsibility_assignment_matrix))
-- **When** is the migration planned ?
+- Define **when** the migration should be planned
-- **What** should be done (manually deploy a function, trigger a Continuous Deployment workflow, etc.) ?
+- Define **what** should be done in precise steps (manually deploy a function, trigger a Continuous Deployment workflow, etc.) ?

 ### Follow the protocol